 Continuous effort needed

-First-rate supplier relations require continuous, long-term effort, Gude says.
-He recommends you start by identifying the few vital suppliers that contribute to your company’s advantage over your competitors.
+First-rate supplier relations require continuous, long-term effort, Le François says.
+She recommends you start by identifying the few vital suppliers that contribute to your company’s advantage over your competitors.
 “You have a vested interest in their success.
 Focus on building and maintaining partnerships with them.”

 - Evaluate all suppliers—Make sure they are the best ones for your business and that their products meet your needs.
 You want suppliers who are aligned with your strategy.

 - Integrate key suppliers into your business—Learn how they operate, and make sure your systems work seamlessly with theirs in areas such as invoicing and order fulfillment.